AnezkaJaneckova/english-for-designers/06-clarity-first/thesis-outline.md

-# Visual communication for a client of the gastronomy industry #
+# VISUAL COMMUNICATION FOR A CLIENT OF THE GASTRONOMY INDUSTRY #

 My bachelor's thesis is about rebranding the existing brand for a gastro client who is Malý Janek (Small Janek) brewery in Jince.
 My goal is to create a new visual style, identity and marketing communication and strategy.
 But also focus on the issue of promotion and visual identities of companies in the gastronomy industry.